WebStars-GmbH/Issue-Tracking-Application/README.md

 7. Commit your changes in your branch, then push your branch to your fork on GitHub.
 8. Create a pull request from your branch to the main repository.

-For contributing, you will need:
+For editing the code you will need:

 - A modern operating system (Windows 10, MacOS X, Linux)
 - [Node.js](https://nodejs.org) (Version 14.0 or higher)